Skip to main content

 12. Remove the wings from the smoker or grill and put half of them into a bowl, cover with the sauce, and toss.
 Repeat with the remaining wings and serve on a platter, with the blue cheese dip on the side.

-Virgil’s Texas Chili Recipe
+Virgil’s Texas chili recipe

 Virgil's chili in a black bowl surrounded by tortilla chips.

-While there’s a lot of chili recipes out there, this exciting chili recipe from Virgil’s Real Barbecue is upgraded with the addition of grilled skirt steak.
+While there’s a lot of good chili recipes out there, this exciting chili recipe from Virgil’s Real Barbecue is upgraded with the addition of grilled skirt steak.

-Prep Time: 1 hour 15 minutes
+Prep time: 1 hour 15 minutes

-Total Time: 3 hours 15 minutes
+Total time: 3 hours 15 minutes

 Yield: 4-5 servings